Luke-Robinett/SimpleSql/README.md

  });
 ```

+This repository contains a full working example of an app using the SSS library.

 ## Installation

-Simply copy the sss.js file into your project and require it into your script files as needed.
+Copy the sss.js file into your project and require it into your script files as needed.

+Note: the sss.js library file expects to be in a subfolder one level above your project's root directory.
+For example, /lib/sss.js.
+If you want to put it at another level in your directory structure, you'll need to edit the sss.js file and adjust the relative path specified in the require("../config/connection") command at the top of the file.
+You can name connection.js whatever you want as long as you're consistent with its naming and location relative to this require statement.

+## Requirements

+* mysql NPM module is installed in the project
+* a /config/connection.js file exists with the usual configuration and connecting to your MySQL database.
+See the example available in this repo.

 ## Usage